csc-training/geocomputing/python/puhti/README.md

 ## Interactive job

 Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to edit the script in between test-runs; so this suits best when still writing the script.
 Usually it is best to use some smaller test dataset for this.

+### Jupyter

+If you want to start prototyping and testing in a Jupyter Notebook, you can start with an interactive Jupyter session.
+Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti webinterface.

+* Choose settings for Jupyter:
+    * Project: project_200xxxx
+    * Partition: interactive
+    * Number of CPU cores: 1
+    * Memory: 4 Gb
+    * Local disk: 0
+    * Time: 2:00:00
+    * Python: geoconda
+    * `Launch`
+* Wait a moment -> Connect to Jupyter
+* Jupyter opens up in the browser
+* Open folder with the exercise files from the left browser panel `/scratch/project_200xxxx/cscusername>/geocomputing/python/puhti` and find the file ending with `.ipynb`.
+Execute each code cell one after the other with `shift` +`enter`.

 ### Visual Studio Code